 Max Planck Institute for the Study of Societies

-Postdoctoral researchers are welcome to stays at the MPIfG for periods of 1–2 years on the basis of support contracts.
-The Institute offers postdocs an attractive environment to pursue their own projects within the scope of the MPIfG research program.
-The deadline for applications is 31 January for stays commencing the following October.
+Postdoctoral researchers are welcome to stays at the MPIfG for periods of 1–2 years.
+The deadline for applications is 31 January for stays starting the following October. more apply now for October 2016

 The Max Planck Institute for the Study of Societies (MPIfG) is a place where researchers from around the world can meet, discuss, and work together.
 Its visiting researcher program can bring fresh ideas to the Institute’s research and provides opportunities for interdisciplinary and international networking.